Thompson Sampling for Infinite-Horizon Discounted Decision Processes: Introduction

+While alternative performance metrics have been introduced in related learning problems, our approach differs in both formulation and interpretation.
+For example, adaptive regret has been proposed to capture adaptation in non-stationary environments \cite{gradu}, the notion of diameter has been introduced in average-reward $\theta$-MDPs \cite{auer}, and $\alpha$-regret has been introduced for $\alpha$-discounted MDPs \cite{liu}.
+The latter, although formulated in a discounted infinite-horizon setting, evaluates regret over a finite horizon, whereas component (iii) evaluates performance from the current period onward over an infinite horizon.

+Finally, our decomposition establishes a connection between expected regret and asymptotic discount optimality (ADO) \cite{manfred1987estimation,hernandez2012adaptive}, a notion introduced in the adaptive control literature for discounted problems.
+In particular, we interpret ADO through the lens of component (iii), offering a new perspective on learning in discounted MDPs.
+To the best of our knowledge, this is the first work to connect ADO with TS.

+{\it Third, we demonstrate that the expected residual regret of TS converges to 0 exponentially fast.} Our work mostly complements \cite{kim2017thompson} and \cite{banjevic2019thompson}.
+Both works show good performance guarantees for TS under parameter uncertainty, yet our work has a stronger connection with the former since we also assume a finite parameter space.
+The latter adopts a continuous parameter space, similar to \cite{hernandez2012adaptive}, which results in a setting that is harder to analyze.
+We extend the result of \cite{kim2017thompson} to a more general setting with Borel state and action spaces and a discounted infinite-horizon criterion, by adapting their assumptions to this broader framework.

-We show that the posterior belief on the true parameter converges to 1 when TS is implemented; this behavior is called \emph{complete learning}.
-Complete learning is a stronger result than learning in expectation, i.e., expected posterior belief, because it gives assurance about the individual sample paths.
-To the best of our knowledge, most results are on the expected-valued version of posterior belief.
-The notion of complete learning has been studied frequently in bandit contexts, including the prominent work of \cite{freedman1963asymptotic}, yet to our knowledge it has not been applied to Borel state-control spaces and has not been analyzed under the discounted reward criterion.
-In the adaptive learning literature, there is an alternative to TS, known as the minimum contrast estimator, which is shown to achieve complete learning \citep{hernandez2012adaptive}.
-However, complete learning has not been connected to the concept of ADO, and there is no notion of probabilistic ADO.
+{\it Fourth, we show that the posterior belief on the true parameter converges to one under TS} We establish almost-sure convergence of the posterior belief to the true parameter under TS.
+This property, commonly referred to as \emph{complete learning}, is stronger than convergence in expectation, as it provides guarantees along individual sample paths rather than only on average.
+While convergence of posterior beliefs has been studied extensively in bandit settings, most existing results focus on expected posterior behavior.
+Complete learning has been analyzed in bandit contexts \cite{freedman1963asymptotic}, and average-reward MDPs with finite state and action spaces \cite{kim2017thompson}.
+To our knowledge, it has not been studied in MDPs with Borel state and action spaces or under discounted reward criteria.
+In the adaptive learning literature, alternative methods such as the minimum contrast estimator are known to achieve complete learning \cite{hernandez2012adaptive}, but these results do not apply to sampling-based algorithms such as TS.
+In addition, we connect complete learning to the concept of ADO, providing a probabilistic counterpart to this notion.